charmbracelet/wishlist/README.md

 The first one that is loaded and parsed without errors will be used.
 This means that if you have your common used hosts in your `~/.ssh/config`, you can simply run `wishlist` and get it running right away.
-It also means that if you don't want that, you can pass a path to `-config`, and it can be either a YAML or a SSH config file.
+It also means that if you don't want that, you can pass a path to `-config`, and it can be either a YAML, or a SSH config file.

 ### Using the binary